roboticsoutreach/kb/docs/society/logistics/room-booking.md

 ## CLS Rooms

-CLS Rooms can be booked through the university booking system on [SUSSED](https://sussed.soton.ac.uk).
-Note that we can no longer book rooms after 6pm through this.
-It is currently not known how to book them out of hours.
-Suggestion is to contact a staff member.
+CLS Rooms can be booked through the [university booking system](https://roombooking.soton.ac.uk).
+You can book up to 12 weeks in one booking.

+Our usual room is B32/3077 - the seminar room closest to the Hold.

 ## B53/4025

-The Mountbatten L4 Seminar Room is one of our usual locations.
+The Mountbatten L4 Seminar Room is sometimes used as a prep/setup room during Smallpeice.

 It is bookable by contacting the Faculty Administrator via email.